infragilis/hci/README.md

 1.)
 Run either Command Prompt (CMD) or PowerShell (PS) on your windows machine

 2.)
-Once CMD/PS is running type “docker run -it -P infragilis/docker-hci”  This will pull the latest image for the docker ansible container from docker hub.
+Once CMD/PS is running type “docker run -it -p 2010:2010 infragilis/docker-hci”  This will pull the latest image for the docker ansible container from docker hub.

 3.)
 Once the image has been downloaded you will see [root@.........../]#.